eshlefest/atmospheres/README.md

 update atmospheres/ingestion/properties.py with the twitter API keys
 * these keys are shared in a google document, if you cant access it, let Ryan know

 Make sure your MongoDB instance is running.
-Execute the following command from project rood directory:
+Execute the following command from project root directory:
 ``atmospheres-ingest``
 After several seconds, you should see tweets and their sentiment printed to the console.
 They are also being stored in the DB.